serverless/aws-ai-stack/README.md

 Upon request, it may take a few minutes for AWS to enable the model.
 Once they are enabled, you will receive an email from AWS confirming the model is enabled.

+Some users have reported issues with the enablement process, in which case, make sure you have sufficient permissions in AWS to enable the models, and you make need to contact AWS support for assistance.

 ## 3. Deploy & start developing

 Now you are ready to deploy the services.
 This will deploy all the services